-Learn all about “Where America Happened” on the 180-mile trek through Hallowed Ground in Pennsylvania, Maryland and Virginia to discover more historic sites than any other place in the United States.
-This route takes you through Civil War and other sites that act as a history lesson in the birth of America.
+Learn all about “Where America Happened” on the 180-mile trek through Hallowed Ground in Pennsylvania, Maryland and Virginia.
+This route takes you through more Civil War sites and other historical landmarks than anywhere else in the United States for five days of living, breathing history lessons on the birthplace of America.

 Hallowed Ground Route

 The byway begins in Pennsylvania at the intersection of Old Harrisburg Road/US 15 and Shrivers Corner Road/State Highway 394 with a trip through Gettysburg National Military Park, site of one of the bloodiest battles in the Civil War.
 This three-day battle in July 1863 changed the tide of the war.
 The 6,000-acre battlefield includes 12 exhibit galleries that reverently portray the 51,000 fallen soldiers who died during the battle.
 Here is the site where President Abraham Lincoln later delivered the Gettysburg Address a few months after the battle ended.
 Keep in mind that tours of the site can easily take nearly three hours.

 Pass into Maryland along US 15 and to the National Shrine of St. Elizabeth Ann Seton, the first American-born person to be canonized as a saint.
 Here you can find the Basilica, the Stone House built in 1750, the White House built in 1810 and the Mortuary Chapel.
 Next stop at Catoctin Mountain Orchard to experience farming heritage and to purchase locally grown produce, jams, jellies and pies that will serve as picnic fare for your trip.